netgen-layouts/layouts-core/README.md

 ### Coding standards

-This repo uses PHP CS Fixer and rules defined in `.php_cs` file to enforce coding standards.
+This repo uses PHP CS Fixer and rules defined in `.php-cs-fixer.php` file to enforce coding standards.
 Please check the code for any CS violations before submitting patches:

 ```